 Cats can be sensitive to essential oils.
 While this mixture is super diluted and shouldn’t pose a problem, it’s a good idea to make sure your kitty can leave the room where you’re spraying it in case they don’t like the smell.
 (Quick note here- I am not an aromatherapist or vet, just a pet owner who wants your kitties to be happy.
 Here’s a great article about cats and eo’s)

 Also I used witch hazel for this, you can also use rubbing alcohol it just has a much stronger smell so I like the witch hazel.

-Here’s what you’ll need to make your own homemade Febreeze –
+Here’s what you’ll need to make your own all natural homemade Febreze –

 1- Cup Distilled Water

 1- Tbsp Baking Soda

 An Amber Glass Spray Bottle (optional but recommended—> here’s my favorite)